Itz-Hyperz/Itz-Hyperz/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying Python and NodeJS.\
 🌱 &nbsp;I'm on track for learning more about LUA, Javascript, HTML, & more!\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Gaming as hobbies/side hustles.\
-💬 &nbsp;Feel free to reach out to me for questions and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at logan@hyperz.dev!
 I'll try to respond as soon as I can.

 <h2 align="center"> </h2>